takram-design-engineering/three-geospatial/README.md

 Run `nx dev playground` to serve the playground in development mode.

-Run `nx dev storybook` to serve stories.
+Run `nx storybook` to serve stories.

 ### Environment Variables